Nevaeh

 Breed: Grade

-Nevaeh is a grade mid- to late-teen mare that came to AAE through law enforcement after she was abandoned on someone's property.
+Nevaeh is a grade late-teen to twenty-ish mare that came to AAE through law enforcement in late-2024 after she was abandoned on someone's property.
 She was seized as a stray, and we were asked to help.
 When she arrived, she was thin and needed basic care (i.e., dental and hoof care, vaccines, and deworming), and she got a microchip.
+We didn't get any training history since she came through law enforcement as an abandoned horse.